-The original CI building (now known as The Parabola) is located on a 3.25acre site adjacent to Holland Park on the High Street, Kensington.
+The original CI building (now known as The Parabola) is located on a 3.25-acre site adjacent to Holland Park on Kensington High Street.
 It was designed by Robert Matthew Johnson Marshall and Partners (RMJM).

 The iconic hyperbolic paraboloid copper roof, rising 82ft above the ground, is one of the largest single span roof structures in the world.
 It has been vacant since 2002.

-In 2007 the developers, Chelsfield Partners and the IIchester Estate purchased and proposed revitalising of the Commonwealth Institute site.
-Early plans, by OMA, included several modifications to the Parabola interiors and construction of about six to nine-storey tall residential structures at the administration block.
+In 2007, the developers, Chelsfield Partners and the IIchester Estate, purchased and proposed revitalising of the Commonwealth Institute site.
+Early plans, by OMA, included several modifications to the Parabola interiors and construction of approximately six to nine-storey residential structures at the administration block.

 They were submitted to the Royal Kensington and Chelsea Boroughs in April 2009.
 The plans attracted much criticism and were revised in August 2009 to include lower height residential blocks (six floors) and fewer modifications to interiors of the heritage building.